qmk/qmk_firmware/keyboards/np12/readme.md

 * Hardware Supported: np12 keypad
 * Hardware Availability: Open Source https://github.com/nut1414/np12

-Make example for this keyboard (after setting up your build environment):
+Make example for this keypad (after setting up your build environment):

     make np12:default

+Flashing example for this keyboard:

+    make np12:default:flash

 To enter bootloader mode, press the reset button located on the left of the encoder.